zanata/zanata.github.io/download/index.md

 ## Prerequisites

-- Zanata requires an email (SMTP) server to perform certain notifications.
-- Ensure you are using JDK version 6 or later.
-- The Zanata server runs on JBoss Enterprise Application Platform (EAP).
+- JBoss Enterprise Application Platform (EAP).
 The Zanata archive contains a JBoss server with most of the configuration already complete.
-Any remaining configuration steps are described below.
+- A suitable database, for example, MySQL.
+This is NOT included in the Zanata archive.
+- A database java connector (mysql-java-connector).
+This is included in the Zanata archive.
+- An email (SMTP) server to perform certain notifications.
+- JDK version 6 or later.

+The following packages are optional, but recommended:

+- clamav for virus protection.
+- Suitable fonts for CAPTCHA and server monitoring diagrams.

 ## Overview